 Why can sex become painful at menopause?

-Painful sex can start during the menopause because of a drop in oestrogen levels, this causes vaginal tissues to be thinner, less elastic and drier.
+Painful sex can start during perimenopause or menopause because of a drop in oestrogen levels, this causes vaginal tissues to be thinner, less elastic and drier.
 This makes sex less comfortable and sometimes painful.

 As well as being uncomfortable sex can be further complicated by vaginismus – this an automatic reaction to the anticipation that sex will be painful, causing you to clench up.
 It can make penetration harder for your partner too and so he may find sex uncomfortable.